 Community Building: The Learner’s Perspective

-We asked our student consultants to reflect on their experiences with community building* in the online classroom setting.
+In Spring 2021, we asked our student consultants to reflect on their experiences with community building* in the online classroom setting.

 In the following, four undergraduate students share their reflections on when they felt part of their classroom community and what helped them form positive relationships with their classmates and their instructors.
 One common thread among the students’ responses is the importance of creating an inclusive space for students to interact with their peers and the instructor.
+While the students’ reflections are specific to their remote learning experiences, they provide insights that are applicable across all instructional modalities.

 I feel part of a classroom community when…